noplacenoaddress/RNMnetwork/README.md

 For all the womans that have been violated in the "Illuminati" network by the digital mafia.

+For all the Catalans woman that have been violated for the remote parimutuel betting system.

 Ricky.

 All material publicated in this git repository is strictly protected by the "Creative Commons Attribution-NonCommercial 4.0 International" license.